 (a) Our Search Engine Optimisation services may include

 (b) Klyp requires full access to your website to be able to perform SEO duties.

 (c) You acknowledge that the Google and other search engines algorithms are constantly changing and evolving and that Klyp has no control over these changes.

 28. Online Advertising

 - Search Engine Marketing (SEM);

 - Pay-Per-Click (PPC).

-(b) Unless otherwise agreed, Klyp will utilise their professional account/s to engage the appropriate third party provider e.g. Facebook, Google.
+(b) Unless otherwise agreed, Klyp will utilise our professional account/s to engage the appropriate third party provider e.g. Facebook, Google, Bing.

-(c) The agreed monthly online advertising costs (also referred to as media buying) will be invoiced to the client at the beginning of the each month.
+(c) The agreed monthly online advertising costs (also referred to as media buying) will be invoiced and automatically paid by direct debit at the beginning of the each month.

 (e) Actual media buying costs may vary from month to month depending on the level of activity, campaign requirements, length of the month and/or agreed goals.
 Klyp will endeavour to ensure that the agreed expenditure is expended during the duration of the term period.